 Atherosclerosis is strongly associated with symptomatic cardiovascular disease and ischemic stroke, which are the leading causes of death and disability in the Western world.
-Atherosclerosis is considered to be a multifactorial disease with numerous risk factors including smoking, alcohol abuse, hypertension, diabetes mellitus, dyslipidemia and infection with microorganisms including Chlamydia pneumoniae [1].
+Atherosclerosis is considered to be a multifactorial disease with numerous risk factors including smoking, alcohol abuse. hypertension, diabetes mellitus. dyslipidemia and infection with microorganisms including Chlamydia pneumoniae [1].
 All these factors involve complex interactions between pathways associated with inflammation, lipid metabolism, coagulation, hypoxia, apoptosis and the immune response.
 Atherosclerotic plaque instability is also an independent risk factor for ischemic stroke [2-5].
-In the absence of atherosclerosis, normal vessel walls have a microvasculature that is confined to the adventitia and outer media [6].
+In the absence of atherosclerosis, normal vessel walls have а microvasculature that is confined to the adventitia and outer media [6].
 Intimal neovascularization of human arteries was first noticed and linked with atherosclerosis and intimal thickening by Koester in 1876 [7].
 As the disease progresses, the intima thickens and oxygen diffusion is impaired [8].
-In atherosclerotic plaques angiogenesis allows the formation of new microvessels to maintain oxygen and nutrient supply for vascular cells [5].
+In atherosclerotic plagues angiogenesis allows the formation of new microvessels to maintain oxygen and nutrient supply for vascular cells [5].
 Neovessel growth occurs in regions of atherosclerotic lesions undergoing remodelling, plaque 'shoulders' prone to rupture.
 There is a cellular inflammatory response to injury in the early remodelling stage of repair, in which angiogenesis may also play an important role.
 In pathological conditions, neovascularization varies from a transient contribution to healing to a permanent contribution for tissue regeneration [9].

-A variety of studies, suggest that neovascularization contributes to the growth of atherosclerotic lesions, is associated with symptomatic carotid disease, and is a key factor in plaque de-stabilization leading to rupture [10, 11].
-Some of the neovessels are irregular and immature, similar to those found in solid tumour vascularization and therefore may contribute to the development of intraplaque haemorrhage and subsequently plaque instability [5, 7-9, 12].
+A variety of studies, suggest that neovascularization contributes to the growth of atherosclerotic lesions, is associated with symptomatic carotid disease, and is a key factor in